robotics-laboratory/cart-pole/docs/guide.md

 poetry install

 # run tests to check that everithing is OK
-poetry pytest tests
+poetry run pytest tests

+# to run your script (e.g. some example)
+poetry run python examples/simulation.py
 ```
 > Do we need docker?

 ## Foxglove
 For visualization of real time data we use [foxglove studio](https://foxglove.dev/).
-There is docker container with server and our spefic fixes and panels (more information [here](https://github.com/robotics-laboratory/foxglove)).
-Just enable СartPole plugin and use some of predfined [layouts](layouts/).
+You may use our [instance](http://foxglove.robotics-lab.ru) or use docker container with server and spefic fixes.
+More information about setup [here](https://github.com/robotics-laboratory/foxglove).
+Predefined layouts are stored at this [folder](layouts).

 ## Logging
 We have convinient logging system, it may show data in real time and replay saved data in [mcap](https://mcap.dev/) format.